rgttcropp/Zomboid-Backup-o-nator/README.md

-A simple batch script to backup and save folders from Project Zomboid.
+A simple batch script to backup save folders from Project Zomboid.

 I coded this script in a few minutes because I was tired of manually copying the files.
 It was coded in Portuguese and translated with ChatGPT bc im fkng lazy but it is working flawlessly (yup, some eng youtubers don't like to die during their 100-days run.
 Lol).